 Cholinergic receptors consist of muscarinic and nicotinic subtypes.
 Muscarinic receptors are coupled to G proteins and either inhibit adenylyl cyclase (M2, M4) or increase phospholipase C (M1, M3, M5).
 Muscarinic receptors are widely distributed throughout the peripheral and central nervous systems.23

 The competitive blockade of muscarinic receptors in normal individuals results in dose-dependent clinical effects that vary by organ system based on the degree of endogenous parasympathetic tone.10,23 In adults, low doses (0.5 mg) of atropine sometimes causes a paradoxical bradycardia of about 4 to 8 beats per minute, not evident with rapid IV administration.
 Higher doses of atropine (2 mg) produce noticeable dryness of the mouth and sweat glands, feeling of warmth, flushing, tachycardia, reactive dilated pupils, blurred near vision, drowsiness, postural hypotension, and urinary hesitation.
-At higher doses (3 to 5 mg) of atropine, all ...
+At higher doses (3 to ...